Terminus (Doctor Who): Plot

 Under the Black Guardian's instructions, Turlough sabotages the TARDIS, causing parts of it to dissolve.
-As the field of instability threatens to engulf Nyssa's room, a door appears behind her and the Fifth Doctor tells her to go through it.
-The TARDIS, to save itself, has merged with a spaceship heading for an unknown destination.
-The Doctor and Nyssa, while exploring the ship, encounter two raiders, Kari and Olvir, who are intent on plundering the ship's cargo.
+The TARDIS, to save itself, merges with a spaceship heading for an unknown destination.
+The Doctor and Nyssa, while exploring the ship, encounter two raiders, Kari and Olvir, who intend to plunder the cargo.

 When the raiders' ship abandons Kari and Olvir, it becomes apparent that the spaceship is actually a transport carrying Lazars, sufferers of a leprosy-like disease, to a space station named Terminus.
-The station is owned by Terminus, Inc., which claims that a cure exists there, but no-one has returned from it.
-Nyssa, separated from the Doctor, is infected by the disease and ushered away with the rest of the Lazars.
-Terminus is manned by the Vanir, guards clad in ornate radiation armor.
-They are slave labour, kept alive only by regular doses of a drug called "hydromel", which is supplied by the corporation.
+The station is owned by a corporation that claims a cure exists, but no-one has returned.
+Nyssa, separated from the Doctor, is infected by the disease and ushered away with the rest of the Lazars by the Vanir, the caretakers of the station who depend upon hydromel, a chemical given them by the corporation, to live.
+She is given over to the Garm, a giant dog-like biped, who takes her to a chamber and exposes her to radiation.

-The Doctor discovers that Terminus is at the centre of the known universe and finds this information unsettling.
-Nyssa, meanwhile, is given over to the Garm, a giant dog-like biped, who takes her to a chamber and exposes her to radiation.
-The Doctor and Kari find the control room of Terminus and he realises that Terminus is also a time ship.
+The Doctor and Kari find the control room and the Doctor realises that Terminus is a time ship.
 In some unspecified past, the fuel that powered it became unstable and the now dead pilot had tried to jettison it while still in the time vortex.
-The tank exploded, and the outrush of energy started "Event One" – the Big Bang – and hurled Terminus billions of years into the future.
+The tank exploded, and the rush of energy started the Big Bang and hurled Terminus billions of years into the future.
 There is still one tank of unstable fuel left, and the computer has begun a countdown to jettison that too.
-However, where the first explosion created the universe, the second will undoubtedly destroy it.

 Nyssa awakes to find out that she is no longer infected.
-The radiation cure works, but it is haphazard, with as many people dying from it as recovering.
+The radiation cure works, but as many people die from it as recover.
 The Garm knows this, but is unable to refine it as he is controlled by the Vanir.
-Enlisting the Garm's help, the Doctor staves off the countdown long enough to disable the computer and cut the engine control wires.
-In return, the Doctor destroys the electronic control box, setting the Garm free.
+Enlisting the Garm's help, the Doctor staves off the countdown long enough to disable the computer and cut the engine control wires, then sets the Garm free.

 Nyssa strikes a bargain with the Vanir – in exchange for synthesising hydromel and freeing them from the corporation's influence, they will turn Terminus from a leper colony into a true hospital, and with the Garm's help refine the radiation cure.
-Deciding that her scientific skills are needed more on Terminus, Nyssa elects to stay behind, bidding her friends a tearful farewell.
+Deciding that she is needed more on Terminus, Nyssa elects to stay behind, bidding her friends a tearful farewell.
 As Tegan and the Doctor return to the TARDIS, the Black Guardian tells Turlough that this is his last chance to kill the Doctor.